Category Archives: Mecklenburg-Strelitz Royals

 • Karl (1785-1837) – unmarried

 As Duke, Carl established a police force, promoted agriculture, reduced the number of districts within the duchy, and introduced compulsory education.
 The peaceful duchy was thrown into turmoil when Napoleon’s forces occupied the duchy in 1806.
 While many other German rulers were forced into exile, Carl’s position as the brother of the British Queen, and father of the Prussian Queen allowed him to remain in Strelitz during the occupation.
-He was later forced to join Napoleon’s Confederation of the Rhine and fight along with the French forces.
+He was later forced to join Napoleon’s Confederation of the Rhine and fight with the French forces.
 However, Carl later began to rally the people of Mecklenburg-Strelitz to fight against the French Emperor and helped to bring about his defeat.
 In recognition of Carl’s efforts, the Duchy received several territorial gains at the Congress of Vienna in 1814-1815.
-And in June 1815, thanks primarily to the efforts of Carl’s son and heir, Mecklenburg-Strelitz was raised to a Grand Duchy with Carl becoming the first Grand Duke.
+In June 1815, thanks primarily to the efforts of Carl’s son and heir, Mecklenburg-Strelitz was raised to a Grand Duchy with Carl becoming the first Grand Duke.

 The Johanniterkirche in Mirow. photo: by Thomas Kohler – originally posted to Flickr as Kirche Mirow, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=12084832